-- (c) once the alleged conduct is considered, the co-operative may decide to expel the member concerned; - (d) the co-operative must not make a decision on the alleged conduct or on expulsion, except by vote by secret ballot of the members present, in person or represented by proxy or by attorney, and entitled to vote; - (e) a motion for the decision is not taken to be passed unless two-thirds of the members present, in person or represented by proxy or by attorney, vote in favour of the motion. - (4) Expulsion of one joint member means expulsion of all members holding membership jointly with the expelled member. - (5) An expelled member must not be re-admitted as a member unless the re-admission is approved by special resolution.
+- (d) the co-operative must not make a decision on the alleged conduct or on expulsion, except by vote by secret ballot of the members present, in person or represented by proxy or by attorney, and entitled to vote; - (e) a motion for the decision is not taken to be passed unless two-thirds of the members present, in person or represented by proxy or by attorney, vote in favour of the motion. - (4) Expulsion of one joint member means expulsion of all members holding membership jointly with the expelled member. - (5) An expelled member must not be re-admitted as a member unless the re-admission is approved by special resolution.